What Are You Thankful For?

 Peter Anderson of Bible Money Matters: I’m thankful that I have a great job, a perfect second job (blog), and that I’ve got a wonderful family!

-Ryan Paredez of Planwise: I’m thankful for the opportunities I have been given in life with moving to San Francisco, my friends, family and my health.
+Ryan Paredez, author of the former Planwise blog: I’m thankful for the opportunities I have been given in life with moving to San Francisco, my friends, family and my health.

 Joan Concilio Otto of Man vs. Debt: I am INCREDIBLY thankful for our financial changes in the past two years that have allowed me to quit a draining corporate job to work from home as the editor for Man Vs. Debt and begin homeschooling our 12-year-old daughter!